 Subtasks can be tracked through the parent case or the Work view.
 Each subtask has subtask its own JIRA ID.
 You can assign yourself to a subtask and work it the same way you would with any other JIRA case.

-Step 4: Starting to Work on a JIRA Case
+Step 3: Working a JIRA Case

-After assigning yourself to a case, click Begin Work for a story or subtask, or click Start Progress for a bug..
-Your case is now In Progress..
+After assigning yourself to a case, click Begin Work for a story or subtask, or click Start Progress for a bug.
+Your case is now In Progress.
 If the case is a subtask, it will move from the To Do column to the In Progress column within the Work view as shown in the following example: